lamastex/jpAutograderComps/README.md

 # jpAutograderComps

+looks like most of this is moved to datascience-in github repos.
+The autgradre parts still need to be absorbed from repos admin/uu/...*AppliedStats*2019...
+When that is done delte this repository...

 This is a repository for various components developed around semi/auto-grading a jupyter .ipynb notebook

 # Pure Jupyter `.ipynb` Notebooks